-The Grants focus on funding opportunities for young people to develop life skills that support them to transition to independence, be involved in community life, and achieve their goals.
-This includes:
+The WA Youth Engagements Grants Program provides grants for local governments, community service organisations, and Aboriginal Community Controlled Organisations (ACCOs) to implement projects that support young people to be involved in the decisions that affect them, develop life skills that support them to transition to independence, be involved in community life, and achieve their goals.

 Details